-A central theme of Samuelson's Nobel Lecture \cite{S72} is the power of explanation based on maximization in economics.
-Contrasting his viewpoint with what he considers vague appeals to optimization or rationality in other social sciences, he highlights that it has been possible to find testable, quantifiable relationships from the assumption that economic agents are maximizers.
-His examples focus on individual economic agents as maximizers.
+A central theme of Samuelson's Nobel Lecture \cite{S72} is the power of explanation based on maximisation in economics.
+Contrasting his viewpoint with what he considers vague appeals to optimisation or rationality in other social sciences, he highlights that it has been possible to find testable, quantifiable relationships from the assumption that economic agents are maximisers.
+His examples focus on individual economic agents as maximisers.

-In the light of the second law of thermal macroeconomics, the present analysis allows all of those relations (and more) to be derived at the level of whole economies, where what is maximized is entropy/aggregate utility.
+In the light of the second law of thermal macroeconomics, the present analysis allows all of those relations (and more) to be derived at the level of whole economies, where what is maximised is entropy/aggregate utility.
 We outline these results here, with a variety of natural extensions.
-As we noted in Section~\ref{sec:precursors}, Samuelson was sceptical of any analogue of entropy to be maximized by the economy as a whole; but it turns out that the maximization analysis that Samuelson provided at the level of individual agents can be extended in this way.
+As we noted in Section~\ref{sec:precursors}, Samuelson was sceptical of any analogue of entropy to be maximised by the economy as a whole; but it turns out that the maximisation analysis that Samuelson provided at the level of individual agents can be extended in this way.
 Specifically, here we explore the consequences of existence and concavity of aggregate utility $S$ on partial derivatives.
 In economics the partial derivatives most commonly studied are ``elasticities'':~change in demand for a change in price, but we consider it more appropriate to treat the inverse matrix, change in price for a change in amounts, known as ``flexibilities'' (and are not alone in this \cite{Hou}).

 First, we show that the concavity of the entropy (aggregate utility) function leads to non-positivity of many partial derivatives, and signs for other suitable combinations of them.
 These are analogous to Le Chatelier's principle in physics, that the response to an external change is to oppose the change.
 They are also analogous to results obtained by Samuelson for the effects of prices on demands, but our results are for an economy in aggregate, rather than a single agent.